aaronsaray/aaronsaray.com/_posts/2007-06-22-php5-object-oriented-properties-tested.markdown

     object(stdClass)#1 (1) { ["test"]=>  string(4) "blah" }

 So we know, without having attributes defined, we can still assign them publicly.
-So, maybe thats what my class is doing?  (see der note... this is all pointless right now - but I'm on a roll!!!)
+So, maybe that's what my class is doing?  (see der note... this is all pointless right now - but I'm on a roll!!!)

 Lets put a very dirty hack in - and print out to the screen when the __set method is called.